Experimenting with the XOR Swap Method in Java

 }

-The second example instead uses division and modulus to recursively build up a string representation to return.
+The second example uses division and modulus to recursively build up a string representation.

 The Algorithm

-Directing attention back to the algorithm, no stipulations are placed on value, however, due to aliasing concerns the two variables must be stored in different (distinct) memory address spaces.
+Directing attention back to the algorithm, no stipulations are placed on the value; however, due to aliasing concerns, the two variables must be stored in different (distinct) memory address spaces.
 With this knowledge in hand, we can now produce an example of the algorithm.

 int x, y;